KKubesh/multipotentialife/README.md

 ## Change Log for 30 day challenge
 #### Thursday Nov 21th, 2019
-- Been pretty sick of the past few days.
+- Been pretty sick for the past few days.
 - Spent the day in a workshop talking about State Management in Pure React Components.
 - Started laying out multipotentialife scope.